arunpn/mortar-pagerank/README.md

         cd mortar-pagerank
         mortar register mortar-pagerank

-Once everything is set up you can run the Twitter example script by doing:
+Once everything is set up you can run the Twitter example by doing:

         mortar run twitter-pagerank --clustersize 5

 By default this script will run on the 100K twitter users with the most followers and finish in a little over an hour using a 5 node cluster.

+You can run the Patents example by doing:

+        mortar run patents-pagerank --clustersize 5

+By default SOMETHING SOMETHING SOMETHING.

 # Twitter Data

 The twitter data we're using cames from [What is Twitter, a Social Network or a News Media?](http://an.kaist.ac.kr/traces/WWW2010.html) and was generated in early 2010.

+# Patent Data

+INFO ON PATENT DATA.
+LINK TO SCRIPTS TO GENERATE PATENT DATA FROM PATENT XML.

-# Pagerank
+# The Pagerank Algorithm

 Pagerank simulates a random walk over a graph where each follower-followed relationship is an edge.
 The pagerank of a user is the probability that after a large number of steps (starting at a random node) the walk will end up at the user's node.
 There is also a chance at each step that the walk will "teleport" to a completely random node: this added factor allows the algorithm to function even if there are "attractors" (nodes with no outgoing edges) which would otherwise trap the walk.